You can't kill what's stronger

 One of his powers is his unique ability to earn bonus XP when last hitting minions with other champions around.
 In theory this lets him out level the other team's carry and lead the team to victory.

 However the current bonus is only about 17% more experience from minions that he last hits.
 This doesn't speed up his leveling fast enough to overcome his weak start to be a good general bottom carry.
 He just can't get to his target.
 There are better carries for your team out there, despite his Harvesters of Sorrow XP bonus.
 Take him top or mid.

-The exception is if you can duo with a support like Blitz that can pull their carry to you.
-In that case you will destroy.
+The exception is if you can duo with a support like Blitzcrank that can pull their carry to you.
+That gimmick changes everything and you will destroy.

 Harvesters of Sorrow

 Harvesters of Sorrow is what can make Mordekaiser a great champion to have on a team.
 It isn't the Sunfire Cape style damage this does that makes it great, it is that you can heal yourself and an ally for 190 + 30% AP or 380 + 60% AP if you can catch two champions in a team fight.
 Injecting hundreds of HP to both you and an ally in a team fight is a game changer.

 It provides a speed boost to get Mordekaiser closer to an ally.
 This lets you follow your team's initiator into a fight or follow an ally away from a fight if things go poorly.
 Use this to get close enough that you kill their ADC at the back with Children of the Grave on them.